 We strive for excellence in every facet of our College and we are at the forefront in developing and delivering innovative solutions to support all our doctors.

-To support that vision, Council approved the Digital transformation programme to support examinations, training and PCS as part of ou strategic objective to support a sustainable college.
+Council approved the Digital transformation programme to support examinations, training and PCS as part of our strategic objective to support a sustainable college.